emlid/navio2-docs/docs/Navio-APM/ardupilot-tips.md

 #### Second compass configuration

 Navio2 contains two 9DOF IMU - MPU9250 and LSM9DS1.
-The latter has lower offsets.
-In order to use it, you need to enable and calibrate it.
+The latter has lower offsets and set as primary.
-Some of our users had better results with the second compass due to lower offsets.
-You can try it yourself by setting it as primary.
+MPU9250 is disabled by default.

 We're walking you through the steps requeired to perform the onboard compass calibration.
 It's a newer and a faster method to calibrate compasses.
 Although, it's not fully supported by all GCS at the moment, due to an issue in Mission Planner we strongly suggest using this method.
-Otherwise, you might get ```Compass Variance``` errors.
+Otherwise, you might get Compass Variance errors.

 ## Onboard calibraton

+Navigate to Initial Setup - Mandatory Hardwawre - Compass

 - Tick **Use this compass** in **Compass #2** tab
 - Click on **Start** button in **Onboard Mag Calibration** tab